denten-books/plain-text/0-intro.md

 the document icon to the Trash means the user wants to discard that document" [@apple_apple_1987, 229] Simulated objects must "look like they do in real world" it concludes [@apple_apple_1987].
-In the words of cognitive scientists John Carroll and John Thomas, whose work is also referenced in the Apple design guidelines, "people employ metaphors in learning about computer systems."
+In the words of cognitive scientists John Carroll and John Thomas, whose work the Apple design guidelines also reference extensively, "people employ metaphors in learning about computer systems."
 Using the appropriate metaphors therefore provides "wide-ranging improvements in learning ability and ease of use" [@carroll_metaphor_1982, 108].

-The seminal work on figurative speech undertaken by the Russian formalists at the turn of the twentieth century reminds us that such metaphoric shortcuts to learning also have its cognitive downside.
-When habituated experience passes into the unconscious [@brik_poetika_1919, 104].
+The seminal work on figurative speech undertaken by the Russian formalists at the turn of the twentieth century reminds us that such metaphoric shortcuts to learning also have their cognitive downside.
+Habituated experience passes into the unconscious [@brik_poetika_1919, 104].
 The thing "dries up" in Shklovsky's words, first in perception and then in practice [@brik_poetika_1919, 38 and 104].
-The metaphor acts to conserve mental energy.
-Once internalized it no longer attracts attention.
-The image becomes so familiar that we cease thinking about it---an insight that was confirmed experimentally almost a century later.[^ln-cog] Conceptual blending, a dynamic by which images and paradigms from one domain are extended to another, improves the learning of software systems.
+As a benefit, the metaphor acts to conserve mental energy.
+Once internalized, it no longer attracts attention.
+The image becomes so familiar that we cease thinking about it---an insight that was confirmed experimentally almost a century later.[^ln-cog] Conceptual blending, a dynamic by which images and paradigms from one domain are extended to another, thus improves the learning of software systems.
 Flusser would say it makes experience more "smooth."
 The user avoids "bumping into the sharp corners" of new and complicated computational environments.

-But the formalists understood that "automatized" metaphors also threatened the vitality of life.
+But the formalists also understood that metaphors so "automatized" threaten the vitality of life as well.
 Shklovsky quotes from the diaries of Lev Tolstoy, who, while dusting his room, could not remember if he already dusted his sofa.
 "Because actions like these are habituated and unconscious, I could not remember and knew that it was impossible to remember," wrote Tolstoy.
 "And so whether I dusted and forgot or just did so without thinking, it as if the action never happened [..] thus when life passes without conscious reflection, it passes as if one has not lived at all."
-Life disappears into nothingness, when the "automatization of experience "consumes things, clothing, furniture, your spouse, and the fear of war" [@brik_poetika_1919, 104].[^ln-translation] For Shklovsky and his cohort, estrangement could "resurrect" the stale image and provoke the "experience of the making of the thing"[@shklovsky_voskreshenie_1914;
+Life disappears into nothingness, when the "automatization of experience "consumes things, clothing, furniture, your spouse, and the fear of war" [@brik_poetika_1919, 104].[^ln-translation] Carroll's recommendations for design guidelines assumed new users, unfamiliar with computing.
+But after more than three decades of computational interfaces, we have not moved far from the interfaces the metaphor approach has engendered.
+Like Tolstoy's mindless dusting, life at the keyboard passes without reflection.

-@shklovksy_sborniki_1917, 7].
+For Shklovsky and his cohort, estrangement could "resurrect" the stale image and provoke the "experience of the making of the thing"[@shklovsky_voskreshenie_1914; @shklovksy_sborniki_1917, 7].
 They applied it in art and analysis alike.
 For example, in his influential essay on "How Gogol's *Overcoat* Was Made" Boris Eikhenbaum analyzes the humor of Gogol with clinical precision [@brik_poetika_1919, 151-67].
 What readers lose in having the joke explained to them, they gain in understanding of the genre.

-In *Plain Text* I extend the formal concern with the literary device to the device proper.
+I take a similar approach in *Plain Text* by extending formal concerns with the mechanics of the literary "device" and "technique" to literary devices and technics proper.

 I too am interested in how the literary thing is made.
 Because computers, as I will argue throughout, operate through symbolic and metaphorical substitution, we can use the methodology of formal symbolic analysis to our advantage.
 The overarching aim of the book is therefore to expose the illusion of verisimilitude between text on paper and the simulated text on a screen.
 The words may look the same, but the underlying affordances of the medium differ in significant detail.
-As an example, consider a news report that alters important details based on the reader's location.
-Imagine an e-book reader device that highlights popular passages of a novel in real time, shortening the less popular passages down to their algorithmically distilled summaries.
+As an example, consider a news report that alters its content based on the reader's location.
+Imagine an e-book reader that highlights popular passages of a novel in real time, shortening the less popular passages down to their algorithmically distilled summaries.
 For a literary analyst, the instability of the digital medium means analysis cannot be confined to reading for surface meaning alone.
 How can close reading persist when reading devices reconfigure the text to fit individual tastes, mood, or politics?
 How would we even agree on the fact that we are reading the same text?
 The very possibility of interpretation comes into question.

 The challenge of asking such questions lies in the relative paucity of our critical vocabulary.
 We have many theoretical models to address literary phenomena on the macro scale: period, genre, style, affect, world literature, etc. Yet the particulates of literary production and dissemination on the micro scale go for the most part unnamed.
 To come to terms with the book as a device; to begin to understand the nature of the text simulation; to perceive the particularity of the computed sign: these are the aims of *Plain Text*.
 A strategy of deliberate defamiliarization reclaims the metaphor-device for analysis.

 Yet despite its power to recall the world anew, estrangement cannot be practiced effectively in the mode of a monologue.
-To produce meaning, Flusser reminds us, it must become dialogical and dialectical practice.
+To produce meaning, Flusser reminds us, it must become dialogical practice.
 Perpetual exile is otherwise uninhabitable [@flusser_freedom_2003, 81].
 Estrangement thrusts the displaced into the chaos of unsettled existence.
-With time, the displaced make a new home, from which they can once again "receive noise as information" and produce meaning.
-"I am embedded in the familiar," Flusser writes, "so that I can reach out toward the unfamiliar and create things yet unknown" [@flusser_freedom_2003, 12].
+With time, the displaced make a new home, from which they can once again "receive noise as information" to produce meaning.
+"I am embedded in the familiar," Flusser wrote, "so that I can reach out toward the unfamiliar and create things yet unknown" [@flusser_freedom_2003, 12].
 The expellee and the settled inhabitant need each other.
 Through what Flusser calls "creative dialogue," the dialectics of exile can lead to "informed renewal" of shared space [@flusser_freedom_2003, 84].
 Without the protection of one's home, everything turns to noise.
-There can no information without a dwelling, Flusser writes, "and without information, in a chaotic world, one can neither feel nor think nor act" [@flusser_does_2011, 12].
+There can no information without a dwelling, Flusser wrote, "and without information, in a chaotic world, one can neither feel nor think nor act" [@flusser_does_2011, 12].
+By this dynamic displacement and habituation enter into a continual dialog.

 In *Plain Text*, I model the reciprocal movement to making strange on the diverse practices of reverse engineering.[^ln-krsh] Unlike estrangement, the reverse engineering of devices aims to bring the obscure to light.
-My methodology thus lies in the dual complimentary motion between making known and making strange.
-Each chapter unpacks metaphors like "closing windows," "bookmarking a page, "and "dragging and dropping files" to reveal the internals of the device.
+My methodology thus lies in the dialectical tension between making known and making strange.
+Each chapter unpacks metaphors like "closing windows," "bookmarking a page, " and "dragging and dropping files" to reveal the internals of a device.
 The metaphor and the machine help organize the book and each of its chapters.
 Each chapter unpacks a metaphor to its logical conclusion.
 The reciprocal motion to defamiliarization passes through a series of case studies.
 The function of a case study in an engineer's education, as Henry Petroski explains in his *Invention by Design*, is to understand the